mraleph/mraleph.github.com/_posts/2013-04-29-performance-tuning-as-weather-forecast.md

   },
 {% endhighlight %}

-We have seen that optimizing compiler is more than capable of optimizing `Math.pow` lookup away so surely it caching `pow` manually should not heart performance?
+We have seen that optimizing compiler is more than capable of optimizing `Math.pow` lookup away so surely it caching `pow` manually should not hurt performance?
 Right?

 Unfortunately wrong.